Speciesism – why do we care more about some animals than others?

 The video above features some very lovely rats who have been trained to do all sorts of tricks.
 Videos like this one always get me excited as they show an animal who is normally seen as a pest, in a new light; as an incredibly intelligent and charismatic, feeling being.
 Sadly however, countless numbers of rats are killed as pests each year using unregulated and often inhumane methods.

-Despite the ever growing research into the emotional lives of rats many still treat them in ways they would never dream of doing to their dogs or cats.
+Despite the ever growing research into the emotional lives of rats, many people still treat these creatures in ways they would never dream of doing to their dogs or cats.
 For example, rat poison and lethal rat traps are sold widely in pet shops alongside dog toys and treats.
 Both rats and dogs can feel pain and suffer, and both can experience joy and pleasure.
 In fact, if you need convincing, then look at the wonderful video below of scientist and Professor Jaak Panksepp, who demonstrates that not only do rats enjoy being tickled by humans and will seek it out, but that they also laugh when they are being tickled (Panksepp & Burgdorf, 2003).

 Why is it then that we care more about the feelings of dogs and cats than those of rats, or even farm animal species like chickens?
 It shouldn’t matter whether the animal in question is fluffy, scaly or feathery, lives in our home or comes on a plate.
 It also shouldn’t matter whether the animal is intelligent or not.
 What really matters is whether the animal can feel.